 The gym is a mental escape for me.
 It has given me the ability to become healthier both physically and mentally.
 The gym isn’t for everyone.
 I use to dread going to the gym. & there are still times when I do.
 There are times when that is the last thing I want to do when I’ve had a long day or I’m exhausted from not enough sleep.
 However, I know that once I finish my workout that it will not only make me one step closer to my goals but it will lift my mood in a way nothing else can.

 Lifting weights has given me confidence and the ability to love myself again.
 I was broken and I tried to rely on other people to help piece me back together.
 But, I was the one that had to do that.
 Not to say that God wasn’t a big reason on how I got to a better mental state.
-But, there were times when I was so angry with God for all of the pain I was going through. & going to the gym was sometimes the ONLY thing that would get me out of bed. & it is something that has given me the happiness and strength I have longed for.
+But, there were times when I was so angry with God for all of the pain I was going through. & going to the gym was sometimes the ONLY thing that would get me out of bed. & it is something that has given me the happiness and strength.

-I’m working on myself, for myself and for no one else.
 I’m growing.
 I’m changing. & most importantly I’m becoming someone better than I use to be.
 I could’ve resulted to drinking more or smoking weed like I use to.
 I could’ve tried some other unhealthy type of distraction from the pain.
 However, I chose to channel the pain into something great, something I wouldn’t regret. & because of that I am becoming someone stronger and more courageous than I have ever been.